Recording, Mixing & Production Services

 If any parts are running live from external sound modules or virtual instruments, they’ll need to be bounced down to audio.
 For programmed drum parts, please try to separate out the different drum samples onto different tracks as much as you can - it leaves a lot more room for manoeuvre in terms of getting the sound you’re after.
 It’s also handy in this case if you can include the MIDI trigger files you used as well, in case there’s a need to synchronise any layers/effects with your programming.
 In addition to the multitrack files, please provide a stereo WAV/AIFF file of your own most recent mix, as well as an indication of any specific commercial tracks which would be good benchmarks for the kind of sound you’re after.
 Mix sonics can vary a lot even between songs apparently in the same musical genre, so without any input from you it’s only possible to make an educated guess at the exact sound you’re aiming for.

-It is advisable to submit your multitrack files at least a week in advance of the mixing date, so that Mike has time to check them over for any obvious problems which might waste session time.
+It is advisable to submit your multitrack files at least a week in advance of the mixing date, so that I have time to check them over for any obvious problems which might waste session time.
 Audio files can be sent on CD-ROM or DVD-ROM by post, but it’s usually easier just to host them somewhere online for download – WeTransfer and Dropbox both work well, for instance.
 (Before uploading, though, please pack all the files into a ZIP archive to reduce filesize.)

 Travel & Accommodation